-The compulsory oral contributes to the overall grade candidates receive.
+The compulsory oral (French, German, Portuguese and Spanish only) contributes to the overall grade candidates receive.
 In addition to the overall grade, where candidates perform to the appropriate standard, certificates will record the achievement of Distinction, Merit or Pass in Speaking.